Dr. Russin is the assistant surgical director of the USC Center for Neurorestoration at Keck Medicine of USC.

 Marathons are a new hobby.

 “After a successful surgery, my patient Kathy Nguyen convinced me to run my first marathon with her.
 We performed a PICA-PICA (posterior inferior cerebellar artery) bypass, which is a rare procedure that only a handful of medical centers can perform.
 It was a wonderful experience!
-On the rare occasions that my family is occupied, I’m out training for the 2017 LA Marathon.”
+On the rare occasions that my family is occupied, I’m out training.”

 He still has to see the world.